GerkeLab/prostatePrognosticPanels/README.md

 ### Data

 Contains deidentified data for 327 PCa patients and includes: race, CAPRA-S group and NCCN risk group (low, intermediate and high), and 60 gene expression values spanning the 3 panels.
 All patients are from Moffitt Cancer Center (Tampa,FL) and were treated with radical prostatectomy and bilateral pelvic lymph node disssection.
-The appropriate Institutional Review Board approval was obtained for the study protocol at Moffitt Cancer Center (IRB protocol 105514).
+The appropriate Institutional Review Board approval was obtained for the study and data release at Moffitt Cancer Center (IRB protocol 105514).

 ### Code